Exr0nProjects/learn_cpp/notes/x-camp-hzxjhs-summer2019/level-2/day11.md

 |--------|:-------------:|
 Productivity | <score>

-We should probably try and get a computer to share
+We should probably try and get a computer to share so that we can see what the teacher broadcasts onto peoples screens.
+Maybe we can squeeze in by the other Alexes?

+What is "Cha1 Lu4"??